GIS 101: What is a Geographic Information System?

-A geographic information system, also commonly referred to GIS, is a system designed to capture, store, manipulate, and manage various types of geographical data.
-Geography is a key component of GIS, as data that is used in the system is in some way referenced to locations on earth.
+A geographic information system, also called GIS, is designed to capture, store, manipulate, and manage various types of geographical data.
+Geography is a critical component of GIS, as data used in the system is somehow referenced to locations on Earth.

 What can we do with GIS?

-GIS can be used to both help solve problems and influence decision making, as well as presenting data in a graphical or spatial way.
+Geographic information systems can help solve problems and influence decision-making, as well as present data in a graphical or spatial way.
 A few uses for GIS include…

 - Mapping where things are.
 We can map the location of real-world features and visualize the relationships between these features.
 For example, GIS can generate a map of all of the water towers within a given area or region.

 - Mapping quantities.
-GIS can map the distribution of features within a given area, helping to influence decisions.
+This tool can map the distribution of features within a given area, helping to influence decisions.
 An example of this could be a map of fire stations across Iowa.
-Counties with a higher number of fire stations would be shaded in a darker color than counties with a smaller number of fire stations.
+Counties with more fire stations would be shaded darker than counties with fewer.

 - Mapping densities.
 Sometimes it is beneficial to map concentrations in specified areas.
 For example, GIS can generate a map or graphic showing population density in a given area, with more densely populated areas being shown in a different color than areas with a smaller population density.